deadlyvipers/dojo_rules/introduction.md

 # Introduction

-Myself, Rohan Sakhale as Passionate Developer and Loves teaching
+Myself, Rohan Sakhale a Passionate Developer and Loves teaching